Maree Project at Prospecthill Neolithic Court Tomb

 Meals: Breakfast

-You will be working under the supervision of the archaeologists, for the duration of the excavation.
+You will be working under the supervision of the archaeologists for the duration of the excavation.
 Note that the tasks associated with working on an excavation can involve certain risks.
 Excavation work may involve difficult conditions, uneven terrain, unanticipated natural hazards, use of digging equipment, and/or strenuous manual labor.
-A general level of fitness is necessary for excavations, such as walking over uneven ground every day, walking up and down steps and inclines, kneeling, filling and carrying buckets of soil and stones.
-Most if not all activities will occur outdoors and are subject to the weather.
+A general level of fitness is necessary for excavations, such as walking over uneven ground every day, kneeling, filling and carrying buckets of soil and stones.
+All activities will occur outdoors and are subject to the weather.

 On-site facilities are rustic.
 There are no bathrooms, but portable toilets will be available.
 There will also be a few on-site tents for daytime shelter.

-Click here for more details on what to expect on a archaeology dig.
+Click here for more details on what to expect on an archaeology dig.

 Please pack: